laboumerde/docker-liferay-dxp-wildfy-postgresql/README.md

-        port 5432 is mapped to 55432 (postgresql) port 8080 is mapped to 58080 (wildfly) port 8787 is mapped to 58787 (wildfly debug port)
+        port 5432 is mapped to 55432 (postgresql) port 8080 is mapped to 58080 (wildfly) port 8787 is mapped to 58787 (wildfly debug port) port 1234 is mapped to 51234 (jrebel remote port)

 ## Accounts :